-- Eligible moving expenses– If you moved for your post-secondary studies and are a full-time student, you may be able to claim moving expenses.
+- Eligible moving expenses– If you are a full-time student and moved for your post-secondary studies, you may be able to claim moving expenses.
 You can deduct these expenses only from the part of your scholarships, fellowships, bursaries, certain prizes, research grants, and artists’ project grants that you have to include in your income.
 To be eligible, your new place of residence must be at least 40kms closer to your new school.

-- Boarding schools, overnight sports schools, or camps where lodging is involved.
+- Boarding and overnight schools, or camps where lodging is involved

 - Goods and Services Tax/Harmonized Sales Tax (GST/HST) credit– If you are turning 19 before April 1, 2019, you may be eligible for the GST/HST credit and any related provincial payments.
-The CRA will see if you are eligible when you do your taxes and will send you a notice if you are.
+Upon filing your tax return, if eligible, the CRA will notify you.

-- Canada Child Benefit (CCB)– If you have a child, you may be eligible for the CCB, a tax-free monthly payment made to eligible families to help with the cost of raising children under the age of 18.
+- Canada Child Benefit (CCB)– If you have a child, you may be eligible for the CCB, which is a tax-free monthly payment.
 To get this benefit, you only need to apply once and do your taxes every year to keep getting your CCB payments.

-- Working income tax benefit (WITB)– If you are a student with a dependant and have a modest working income, you may be eligible for the working income tax benefit and may be able to apply for advance payments.
+- Working income tax benefit (WITB)– If you are a student with a dependant and have a modest working income, you may be eligible, and may be able to apply for advance payments.

-- Learning Disability – If you have a child who has a learning disability, or if you yourself do, you may be able to deduct the costs of primary education and tutoring services as medical expenses.
+- Learning Disability – If you or your child has a learning disability, you may be able to deduct the costs of primary education and tutoring services as medical expenses.
 In order to deduct the cost of school, a medical practitioner must certify, in writing, that the equipment, facilities or personnel specially provided by that school are needed because of you, or your child’s, physical or mental impairment.